Brand Photography

 DO NOT look away from the camera or take a profile picture.

-DO NOT make your background too dark; a Pearl Gray background is a best practice.
+DO NOT make your background too dark; a Mist background is a best practice.

 DO NOT take a selfie.